Daniele Messina

 Daniele Messina (born 19 March 1992) is an Italian professional footballer who plays for Serie D club Calcio Biancavilla.

 Biography

 Adrano

 Messina started his career at Adrano.

 Sampdoria

 He joined U.C.
-Sampdoria in 2008 from Adrano initially in temporary deal.
+Sampdoria in 2008 from Adrano initially on a temporary deal.
 In 2009, he joined the Genoese club outright, for €40,000 on a four-year contract.
-He made his debut for Samp on UEFA Europa League match against Debrecen, on 26 January 2011.
+He made his debut for Samp in a UEFA Europa League match against Debrecen on 26 January 2011.

 Serie C loans

 Messina left for Foligno in July 2011.
 In January 2012 he was signed by Sambonifacese.
 In July 2012 he joined Gavorrano.
 On 31 January 2013, he was signed by HinterReggio.

 Malta

 Circa February 2014 Messina joined Maltese club Vittoriosa Stars on free transfer.

 Biancavilla

 On 14 July 2019, Messina signed with Serie D club Calcio Biancavilla.